duardito/marsrover/README.md

 **Considerations**:
-there are 2 classes (OperationToLeft and OperationToRight) wich include an ugly if-else, I didn't refactor as other places like OperationsRegister or CardinalRegister because I consider this operations can not be modified or added more, if we consider more operations like 'NE', 'SE', etc... maybe we should think other approach.
+there are 2 classes (OperationToLeft and OperationToRight) wich include an ugly if-else, I didn't refactor as other places like OperationsRegister or CardinalRegister because I consider this operations can not be modified or added more at this point because we can only move to north, east, west or south, if we consider more operations like 'NE', 'SE', etc... maybe we should think other approach.